MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-01-create-music-suggestion-agent.md

     please recommend a relevant concert that is close to their location.
     ```

     This prompt helps the LLM filter the user's input and retrieve just the destination from the text.
-Next, you invoke the planner to create a plan that combines the plugins together to accomplish the goal.
+Next, you test your plugins to verify the output.

-1. Open your 'Program.cs' file and update it with the following code:
+1. Open your **Program.cs** file and update it with the following code:

     ```c#
     var kernel = builder.Build();